 Meet, learn, and socialize with fellow 50+ adults.
 We meet on the fourth Thursday of every month from 11:00 am to noon in the Book Discussion Room.
 Each session is different; from guest speakers (memoir writers, local politicians) to viewing and discussing TedTalk videos, to just getting to know each other by sharing.
 This is a drop-in event.

 An audio book discussion group for, but not limited to, people with visual impairments.
 We meet on the fourth Wednesday of every month from 1:30–2:30 pm in the Book Discussion Room.
 We read/ listen to both fiction and nonfiction books.
 Books in digital format are supplied by the Illinois State Library Talking Book and Braille Service.
 Call 847-972-5651 for more information about signing up.
 Anyone is welcome.

 Assistance from Government, Local, State, and Federal

-Representatives from the offices of Village of Skokie Dept. of Human Services, State Representative Lou Lang and Congresswoman Jan Schakowsky are at the library the first Wednesday of every month from 9–11 am at a table outside the Community Engagement offices.
+Representatives from the offices of Village of Skokie Dept. of Human Services, State Representative Lou Lang and Congresswoman Jan Schakowsky are at the library the first Monday of every month from 4–6 pm at a table outside the Community Engagement offices.
 They can answer questions about federal or state programs and services.
-No need to make an appointment.
+No appointment necessary.

 The library and Mather Lifeways jointly sponsor a lunch every fourth Friday of the month from 11:30–1:30 pm in the Radmacher Room.
 Anyone over 60 is welcome to drop in, eat, socialize, and be entertained.
 A $2 donation is suggested, but not required.